nolimit473/Sign-language-recognizer/README.md

 - Balanced via **augmentation**.

 **Results**
--The model is able to recognize most hand gestures in real-time.
+The model is able to recognize most hand gestures in real-time.
--Some gestures are harder to distinguish due to their similarity and model struggles in very bright/poor lighting conditions.
+Some gestures are harder to distinguish due to their similarity and model struggles in very bright/poor lighting conditions.
--Performance improves significantly with data augmentation.
+Performance improves significantly with data augmentation.
--Future work includes collecting more samples and improving the deep learning architecture.
+Future work includes collecting more samples and improving the deep learning architecture.

 **How to Run**
 ```bash